computationalgeography/lue/source/framework/doc/framework.md

 -------|------------
-lue::pow | Return the result of rasing the elements in a partitioned array by the power of an exponent lue::sqrt | Return the result of taking the square root of the elements in a partitioned array lue::sum | Return the result of summing the elements in a partitioned array
+lue::pow | Return the result of rasing the elements in a partitioned array by the power of an exponent lue::sqrt | Return the result of taking the square root of the elements in a partitioned array

 ## Focal